foucar/CASS/README.md

 When you are done coding your postprocessor you need to make it available to the user.
 To do this you need to complete the following steps:
-- in cass/postprocessing/postprocessor.h add the number and a short description in the description part.
+- in cass/postprocessing/processor_manager.h add the number and a short description in the description part.
-- in cass/postprocessing/postprocessor.h add an entry with your id in the cass::PostProcessors::id_t enum.
+- in cass/postprocessing/processor_manager.h add an entry with your id in the cass::PostProcessors::id_t enum.
-- in cass/postprocessing/postprocessor.cpp add your id in the cass::PostProcessors::create() member to the switch statement.
+- in cass/postprocessing/processor_manager.cpp add your id in the cass::PostProcessors::create() member to the switch statement.
 Just use the other entries as example.

+Please document what your postprocessor does so that other people now what it does.
+When documenting please use doxygen style as then your documentation will be available on the webserver.
+Documenting the parameters in cass.ini can be done using the custom doxygen tag cassttng.

 ### How to add a new Converter {#add_converter}
 Your converter has to inherit from cass::ConversionBackend and it should be a